 Decorating with natural wood elements can really add farmhouse style to your home.
-Check out how I made a personalized nursery wood slice name sign to give my nursery a bit of farmhouse character.
+Check out how I made a DIY nursery name sign to give my nursery a bit of farmhouse character.

 It’s time for another Create With Me Challenge!
 Last month, you voted for us to make a project using natural wood, which is speaking my DIY language!

-Since I found out baby #3 was a girl, I knew I wanted to make her a farmhouse style nursery.
-Don’t worry, I’ll be sharing alllll the details very soon.
+Since I found out baby #3 was a girl, I knew I wanted to make her a farmhouse-style nursery.

-Natural wood is an essential part of farmhouse style decor, so I knew I could make something for her room with a cheap wood slice I picked up from Michaels.
+Natural wood is an essential part of the farmhouse-style decor, so I knew I could make something for her room with a cheap wood slice I picked up from Michaels.

-After failing at a couple different ideas (note: you cannot do iron-on transfers to wood slices), I decided to stick with simple, neutral colors and her beautiful name: Evelyn Rose (more on that in another post).
+After failing at a couple of different ideas (note: you cannot do iron-on transfers to wood slices), I decided to stick with simple, neutral colors and her beautiful name: Evelyn Rose

 I started by painting the wood slice in Martha Stewart Vintage Decor Paint in Linen.